delhatch/PiPod_ePaper/README.md

   <ul>
     <li>cd into the directory ~/PiPod_ePaper/Software</li>
     <li>Type: python3 main.py</li>
+    <li>Note that when launching for the first time, it will scan the music files and create an index file.
+This may take a minute or two.</li>
   </ul>
 </li>
 <li>To have the PiPod automatically run the player automatically on power-on: